 The structure of this paper is as follows.
 In the next section, we will describe the calculation of the variable used for the unfolding.
 This variable has to be correlated with the neutrino energy with the lowest possible spread.
-Among the different variables that have been studied (number of hit optical sensors, total charge, photon density along the track, etc.) the best results are obtained when reconstructing the energy from the photon density along the track at the point of closest approach to the center of gravity of hits in the event.
-In the following section we make a brief description of the unfolding procedure and test the robustness of the method.
+Among the different variables that have been studied (number of hit optical sensors, total charge, reconstructed energy, etc.) the best results are obtained with the reconstructed energy (in particular with the muon reconstructed energy at the point of closest approach to the center of gravity of hits in the event).
+In the following section we make a brief description of the unfolding procedure, explaining how the robustness of the method is included.
 Finally, we show the resulting unfolded spectrum.